 The M4 line has been financed with public-private funding and built by a consortium of companies led by the Webuild Group.
 From the very start, it was designed to promote on-going citizen participation.
-Fine Arts and Landscape Superintendence, to enhance the finds found during the excavation phase, and then put on display at Milan's Archaeological Museum.
+Tens of thousands of people, in fact, participated in the numerous open days organized to "open the doors of the future stations" to citizens.
+From neighbourhood committees to representatives of the production industries, to individual citizens, the M4 project remained available to anyone who wished to have their say, or to present a proposal, raise a criticism or a personal concern.
+Just like the decisions made, in collaboration with the Archaeological, Fine Arts and Landscape Superintendence, to enhance the finds found during the excavation phase, and then put on display at Milan's Archaeological Museum.